Optimize healthcare delivery and reduce costs with Prescriptive analytics

 Primary care physician and nursing shortages require overworked professionals to be even more productive and efficient.
 The cost dynamics of healthcare are changing, driven by people living longer, the pervasiveness of chronic illnesses and infectious diseases, and defensive medicine practices.
 New market entrants and new approaches to healthcare delivery are also increasing complexity and competition.
 Extreme pressure to do more with less is making the case for a new approach to healthcare operations that focuses on the optimization of healthcare delivery and payment processes.

-Prescriptive analytics offers healthcare decision makers the opportunity for optimal future outcomes.
-Based on decision optimization technology, these capabilities enable users to not only recommend the best course of action for patients or providers, but they also enable comparison of multiple “what if” scenarios to assess the impact of choosing one action over another.
+Prescriptive analytics enables healthcare decision-makers optimize business outcomes by recommending the best course of action for patients or providers.
+They also enable comparison of multiple "what if" scenarios to assess the impact of choosing one action over another.

 Consider this hypothetical example: a health insurer spots a pattern in its claims data for the previous year showing a significant portion of its diabetic patient population also suffers from retinopathy.
 Using predictive analytics, the insurer estimates the probability of an increase in ophthalmology claims during the next plan year.
 Prescriptive analytics are then used to model out the cost impact if average ophthalmology reimbursement rates increase, decrease or remain the same for the next plan year, then recommend a course of action.

-Decision optimization solutions complement descriptive and predictive analytics to deliver desired business results by applying prescriptive techniques to evaluate millions of possibilities, balancing tradeoffs and business constraints to find the best possible solution.
+IBM Decision Optimization products help deliver prescriptive analytics capabilties to drive desired business results like cost reduction and customer satisfaction.
+Decision-makers can evaluate millions of possibilties, balancing trade-offs and business constraints to find the best possible solution.
 Together, these technologies can accelerate personalized medicine, aid in dynamic fraud detection and drive behavior modification for healthier lifestyle choices.

 Improving care, reducing costs